BUNN1E5/EdgeSLAM/README.md

 Here are some ideas about the high level on how this algorithm is going to determine position

-Using ORB Feature matching we can actually compare between 2 different images, the current frame and the previous this should give us a basic idea about the opitcal flow of our camera by finding the average distance moved between frames.
+Using ORB Feature matching we can actually compare between 2 different images, the current frame and the previous this should give us a basic idea about the optical flow of our camera by finding the average distance moved between frames.
+Use Object Tracking between the frames instead of 2 seperate ORB detections?

 This isn't perfect however, becasue there is the possibility of moving objects within the frame.
 So we also have to remove any outlier or weigh the different points by some measure.